taearls/audiate/README.md

   - [ ] Readme updates
   - [ ] Front page of crates.io with overview

-### Road Map
+### Future Improvements

-An ongoing and incomplete checklist of new features to add to this library.
+An ongoing and incomplete checklist of new features to add to this library after publishing version 0.01 to crates.io

 - [ ] Chord Module
   - [ ] ninths